 The first name, like the last name, is immutable.
 This principle laid down by the law of 6 Fructidor Year II (yes, August 23, 1794!)
 And still in force, means that the first names attributed at birth will remain the same until death.

 And fortunately !
 Think of all the first names that have flourished in the wake of American series such as Sue Ellen, Bobby or Stringfellow Hawk (There it's hard!), Not to mention the nostalgic for Alcor, Actarus, Albator ...

 Let's face it, before 1993 you couldn't name your child whatever you wanted.
 This choice was submitted to the good grace of the registrar.
 He could, if he thought so, forbid you to give a first name not appearing on the calendar, or worn by great historical figures, by simply refusing to enter it on the register.
 Then it was up to you to wage an epic fight in front of the judge to convince him to accept your choice.

 Everything changes with the law of January 8, 1993 (which modified the law of 11 Germinal year IX!
-Yes….
-A law of 1800).
-From now on, the registrar is obliged to enter the first name of your choice on the birth certificate.
-In absolute terms, this means that nothing stands in the way of what you call your daughter " Daenarys of the Typhon, mother of dragons, the unburnt ... ».
+Yes…. a law of 1800).
+From now on, the civil status officer has the obligation to register the first name of your choice on thebirth certificate.
+In absolute terms, this means that nothing stands in the way of you calling your daughter " Daenarys of the Typhon, mother of dragons, the unburnt ... ».

 Finally, a priori!
 Because if the registrar, your spouse, or… your grown-up daughter felt that such a first name was too difficult to wear, they could well have this first name which you liked so much changed.